Frosh Trip Coordinator Positions Summer 2020

 - FTCs have 1 week (5 days) of vacation.
 Vacation scheduling must be pre-approved by the OA Program Coordinator to avoid conflicts with program scheduling, and usually falls in July.

-- We are considering offering half-time FTC positions for the summer of 2019.
-If you have other commitments (thesis research, etc) and would be intersted in working 20-hours per week for OA, please email Caroline to discuss options.
+- We are considering offering half-time FTC positions for the summer of 2020-- if you have other commitments (thesis research, etc) and would be intersted in working 20-hours per week for OA, please email Caroline to discuss options.

 The full list of responsibilities is outlined in the FTC Summer Contract.
 If you are accepted for one of the FTC positions, you'll be asked to sign this summer contract.